Meet Love Island 2020 contestant Siannise Fudge, the Islander who’s ‘after her own Aladdin’

-Winter Love Island 2020 makes its debut on ITV2, simply in time to maintain us heat on this freezing chilly January.
+Winter Love Island 2020 is again to maintain us heat over the freezing January months – with a model new set of singletons trying to discover love – or on the very least some Instagram followers.

-And among the many new Love Island contestants basking within the South African solar is the fantastically named Siânnise Fudge.
+And among the many new Love Island contestants basking in model South African villa is the fantastically named Siânnise Fudge.

-Right here’s every little thing you’ll want to know concerning the Bristol-based contestant.
+Right here’s every thing you’ll want to know in regards to the Bristol-based contestant.

 Age: 25